 By some counts the first costumed superhero in comics, the Phantom was created by Lee Falk in 1936 and has been fighting evildoers on Newspaper Comics Pages around the world ever since.In Darkest Africa, in a secret valley guarded by sinister blowgun-wielding pygmies, dwells the Phantom.
 Immortal, implacable, foe to all evildoers, pirates especially: criminals everywhere speak in hushed whispers of the Ghost Who Walks, the Man Who Cannot Die.Except that, well, he can.
 And has, repeatedly.
 The current Phantom is the 21st of the line, continuing a tradition begun four centuries ago when his forefather washed up on a lonely African beach, the sole survivor of a pirate attack, and was nursed back to health by the sinister pygmies (who are actually quite nice once you get to know them).
-He is just a normal man (well, Badass Normal), with no supernatural powers (save his skull ring, which forever leaves its imprint on anyone he punches) - but, as Batman also realized some years later, criminals are a superstitious, cowardly lot, and they're much easier to beat if they're already afraid of you before you even arrive...Begun in the dawn of comics' bright and breezy Golden Age, and written by a single author for over sixty years, The Phantom is a bit of a living fossil.
+He is just a normal man (well, Badass Normal), with no supernatural powers (save his skull ring, which forever leaves its imprint on anyone he punches) - but, as Batman also realized some years later, criminals are a superstitious, cowardly lot, and they're much easier to beat if they're already afraid of you before you even arrive...Developed during comics' bright and breezy Golden Age, and written by a single author for over sixty years, The Phantom is a bit of a living fossil.
 Representations of women and minorities have become more sophisticated, but it never really saw the appeal of becoming darker and more 'realistic'.
 And we love it for that.Three specific things we love about The Phantom:

 His Secret Identity.
 He doesn't have one.
 Each man who takes up the mantle forswears all former attachments and becomes all-Phantom, all the time, from that day forth.
 When he needs to walk the streets as an ordinary man, he doesn't take his superhero suit off: he puts an "ordinary man" disguise on over it.
 The disguise has a name, "Mr. Walker",note obligatory Clue from Ed.: it's derived from "The Ghost Who Walks" but is otherwise a cipher; if anyone asks him about himself he changes the subject.
 How he negotiates airline booking desks and customs checkpoints has never been revealed.